Multiple Dental Implants Baltimore, MD

 multiple teeth dental implants in Baltimore, MD

-Implant-supported dentures consist of two parts: an implant that your periodontist or oral surgeon surgically places in the jawbone, and a framework that holds artificial teeth in place in your mouth.
-Your dentist can remove implanted dentures if necessary, but they will remain anchored to the bone on a normal basis.
+Implant-supported dentures consist of two parts.
+The first is an implant that your periodontist or oral surgeon surgically places in the jawbone.
+The second is a framework that holds artificial teeth in place in your mouth.
+Your dentist can remove implant dentures if necessary, but permanently anchor to your jawbone.

 Which Option Is Best For You?